 - Coconut oil: You can use coconut oil if preferred, but keep in mind your cookies may end up crispier rather than soft.
 It becomes harder than butter when cooled.

-- No liquid sweetener: Unfortunately maple syrup or honey won’t work for this recipe, no matter how delicious those flavours would be!
+- No liquid sweetener: Unfortunately maple syrup or honey won’t work for this recipe, no matter how delicious those flavors would be!

 How to Store

-Make Ahead: You can make the dough in advance and freeze it rather than chill it.
-Form them into disks, and wrap tightly in plastic wrap followed by foil.
-Store in a freezer-friendly bag for up to 1 month and thaw when you’re ready to use the dough.
+Make ahead the dough: You can make the dough in advance and freeze rather than chill it.
+Form it into disks, wrap tightly in plastic wrap followed by foil and freeze in a freezer-friendly bag for up to 1 month.

-Freeze: Once cooled, and the icing has solidified, transfer them to a freezer-friendly Ziploc or container.
-Separate the cookies with parchment paper.
-You can freeze them for up to 6 months.
+Freeze: Once cooled, and the icing has solidified, transfer cookies to a freezer-friendly Ziploc or container, separate with parchment paper and freeze for up to 3 months.

 More Holiday Cookies Recipes to Try